 Steps to Digital Forensics Simplified

 With the rising number of cybercrimes, tracking nefarious actors online has become a crucial focal point for both governments and private enterprises alike.
-When cybercrime takes place within your own digital environment, investigating the cause and extent of damages should be your top priority in order to contain the breach, eradicate the threat, and mitigate further loss.
+When cybercrime takes place within your own digital environment, identifying the extent of the compromise and investigating the root cause should be your top priority in order to contain the damage, eradicate the threat, and mitigate further loss.

 Digital forensics is the process of uncovering and interpreting electronic data from digital devices.
 It is often in relation to cybercrime and assists in pinpointing the origin of an attack, tracing it back to the source and enabling the recovery of lost or stolen data.
-Typically, a digital forensics investigation follows five critical steps to mitigate damage and prevent the reoccurrence of a cyber breach.
+Typically, an investigation involving digital forensics would include the following five critical steps:

-Knowing where to look for electronic evidence is most important when beginning an investigation.
-Sources of relevant evidence include mobile phones, computers, servers, emails, and internet service providers.
-The process of identification is not only digital; observation of physical surroundings (e.g., security camera positions, key card access control readers, etc.) also provides physical evidence in putting together a timeline.
+Knowing where to look for electronic evidence is extremely important when beginning an investigation.
+Sources of relevant evidence may include (but are not limited to) mobile phones, computers, servers, emails, and internet service providers.
+The process of identification may not only be digital; observation of physical surroundings (e.g., security camera positions, key card access control readers, etc.) may also provide physical evidence in putting together a timeline.

 Upon identification, system or network isolation might be necessary in order to reduce damages and prevent further disruption to business operations.
 To decide whether or not the system requires isolation, consider critical factors such as the extent to which the system, platform, or application is deployed within the company network.

-Much like a physical crime scene, photos (or, in this case, digital copies) are made of the evidence at the scene of the incident.
-Otherwise known as capturing, imaging, or printing, visuals of the scene are used as a point of reference for investigation.
-As incident responders often work in pairs, these visuals enable parallel analysis and ensure that the investigation is conducted on a duplicate image rather than the original point of breach to allow for evidence corroboration.
-The digital image is also useful for generating the Incident Report at the end of the investigation.
+Much like a physical crime scene, photos (or, in this case, digital copies) are taken of the evidence at the scene of the incident.
+Visuals of the scene are used as a point of reference for investigation.
+As incident responders often work in teams, these visuals enable parallel analysis among the multiple specialists.
+Digital copies are also highly useful for documenting the Incident Report following the investigation.

 The primary goal of analysis is to determine how and when the breach happened by scrutinizing and interpreting the evidence collected.
 The analytical process draws on a multidisciplinary approach, pulling resources from various skillsets, expertise, and training.
 Approved tools and methodologies must be adhered to during this process.